yAudit/reports-website/reports/06-2022-Yearn-BalancerLPFactory.md

 ## Low Findings

 ### 1. Low - _loss incorrectly assumed even if rewards can be sold to cover loss (Jib)

 When the strategy calls `liquidatePosition` on L564 it unwraps enough funds to cover the `_amountNeeded`.
 If the amount liquidated is not large enough to cover the `_amountNeeded` then on L571 a `_loss` is recorded with `_amountNeeded.sub(_liquidatedAmount)`.
 However, there may still be rewards that could be sold to cover the remaining amount, meaning the strategy has incorrectly suggested it has taken a loss.

-#### Impact
+#### Proof of concept

 In `BaseStrategy.sol`, in `withdraw()` the `_loss` will be returned to the vault.
 The vault will then report this loss, suggesting the price per share is lower, despite the fact that the strategy could have even been in a profit if rewards were sold.

+#### Impact

+Low.

 #### Recommendation